Consteel/manual/docs/manual/6_0_structural-loads/6_3_load-types.md

 **It is important to know**, that the maximum number of edges that can be selected in one step, is currently limited to 200.
 If the selected edges exceed the limit of 200, a notification will be shown on the Edit load transfer surface dialog.

-Surface load can be placed by using the method described in chapter 6.4.3.

 There are two visibility options: view the surface load or view the distributed load.